VirgilSecurity/virgil-sdk-x/docs/objectivec/get-started/encrypted-communication.md

 Once the Recipient receives the signed and encrypted message, he can decrypt and validate the message.
 Thus, proving that the message has not been tampered with, user verifies the signature against the Sender's Virgil Card.

-In order to **decrypt** the encrypted message and then verify the signature, we need to load private receiver's Virgil Key and search for the sender's Virgil Card at Virgil Services.
+To **decrypt** the encrypted message and then verify the signature, we need to load private receiver's Virgil Key and search for the sender's Virgil Card at Virgil Services.

 ```objectivec
 // load a Virgil Key from device storage